umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor-tinymce/configuration.md

 Rich Text Editor default implementation
 {% endembed %}

-In this article you can learn about the different ways you can configure the Rich Text Editor.
+In this article you can learn about the different ways you can configure the Rich Text Editor (RTE).

 ## Toolbar